catmando/LocoRuby/README.md

 ##FxRuby##

 Should you need a more complex UI, the FxRuby gem is included.
-Just require the fox16 in your local ruby script.
+Just `require fox16` in your local ruby script.

 ##Debug and Logging##

 The LocoRuby executable is bundled with ruby debug, so all you have to do is invoke the debugger method.
 When the debugger starts a terminal window will be opened on the windows box.
+You use all the normal debugger features once you are in the console.

 Inside your local ruby code you write to the logger via the LocoRuby::Log object.
 I.e. `LocoRuby::Log.info "hello!"`.
 By default the log level is set to info.